EnocFuentes/home/README.md

-# Enoc Fuentes
-I am a Geography and Environmental Science student at UMBC and a Facilty Steward at Locust Grove Nature Center.
-I have experience with ArcGIS, ArcGIS Online, and QGIS.
-I am also proficient in SQL, Java, and R.
-This website showcases the various ArcGIS projects I have completed.

 # Analyzing Squirrel Nesting Habits on UMBC Campus
 *Completed December 2022*
 * Mapped and analyzed squirrel activity and nesting habits using trailcam data in various locations around UMBC campus.